 Global DiseaseIntelligence Platform

-Advanced analytics and real-time monitoring of global health data.
-Track disease outbreaks, research progress, and health statistics worldwide.
+Advanced analytics and real-time monitoring of 528+ diseases across 195 countries.
+Track outbreaks, research progress, and health statistics worldwide.

 Diseases Tracked